LucasLeeDotNet/one-resume/README.md

 - Add testing
 - Fix the generate pdf functionality

-Use the usual start script and build script to generate the artifact
+Use the usual start script and build script to get started

 ### `npm start`